PeterShinners/comp/design/syntax.md

 * `~num` shape for a scalar numeric value
 * `~str` shape for a scalar string value
 * `|length` number of items in a structure

+The `.iter` module provides core iteration functions and stream abstractions.
+For comprehensive coverage of iteration patterns, lazy evaluation, and stream processing, see [Iteration and Streams](loop.md).